jspaezp/sctree/README.md

 # sctree

-The goal of sctree is to create a tool to accelerate the transition from single cell rna-sequencing to calidation and new sub-population discovery.
+The goal of scTree is to provide allow biologists to identify a minimal set of genes from single-cell RNA-seq (scRNA-seq) data that can be used in downstream experiments.
+While there are already methods available to identify differentially expressed genes and markers that differ between subpopulations in scRNA-seqdata, there are generally too many genes in these lists to use in follow-up experiments.

 Features suggesting pseudo-gating strategies to purify found populations via flow-cytometry, antibody querying and cross validations between